A One-of-a-Kind Course

 “Being outdoors changes everything,” he continued.
 “Students learn about the natural world and they learn about local history in a very different way from their other classes.
 There’s always a solid percentage of kids for whom Wilderness is the first step in a life-long journey.”

 As the students hike back to the trailhead and the waiting school bus, they chat easily.
 When asked why they signed up for Wilderness, they mention wanting to learn about the area where they live and to be outdoors.
-Damian Frindt appreciates how Wilderness compliments what he is learning in AP Environmental Science.
+Damian Frindt said he appreciates how Wilderness compliments what he is learning in AP Environmental Science.
 Eddie Ortiz Arana likes learning how to use plants—they recently dyed cloth with walnuts, cabbage, turmeric and calendula, and made bark baskets.
 Evan Calves described a recent class in which they looked at a 19th century map of the Reservation.
-It reflected what he was learning to read in the landscape—rock walls indicate second-growth forests and the pastures of 18th and 19th century farms
+It reflected what he was learning to read in the landscape—rock walls indicate second-growth forests and the pastures of 18th and 19th century farms.

 Indoors and outdoors, the learning is through observing and experiencing.